 Fig. 6.2 Doped semiconductors.
 The conduction band is separated from the valence band by a relatively large energy gap.
 With n-doping, electrons are thermally excited from the donors up to the lower edge of the conduction band.
-With p-doping, the thermal excitation of the electrons occurs from the upper edge of the valence band up to the energy levels of the acceptors, such that holes remain in the valence band gallium atom then remains in the host lattice of silicon or germanium as a singly and negatively ionized atom.
+With p-doping, the thermal excitation of the electrons occurs from the upper edge of the valence band up to the energy levels of the acceptors, such that holes remain in the valence band with atoms from the third group of the Periodic Table, having only three electrons in their outer shell, such as, for example, aluminum or gallium.
+Now the incorporated atom possesses one electron less than the atoms of the host lattice.
+The missing fourth electron can be captured by the incorporated atom by means of thermal excitation from the valence band of silicon or germanium.
+At the same time a hole appears near the upper edge of the valence band of the latter.
+The aluminum or gallium atom then remains in the host lattice of silicon or germanium as a singly and negatively ionized atom.
 Because of this acceptance of their missing fourth electrons from the valence band of the host lattice, these incorporated atoms from the third group are denoted as "acceptors".
 As we have discussed above, the holes near the upper edge of the valence band also participate in the electrical conduction mechanism in the same way as the electrons in the conduction band.
 Again, the doping of the semiconductor with the acceptors allows one to change, in a controlled way, the concentration of the mobile holes, acting as charge carriers in the valence band, by many orders of magnitude compared with the intrinsic semiconductors (Fig. 6.2).

 These concepts of the donors and acceptors were already developed in the early 1930s, and they are still valid today.
 Important early contributions came from Rudolf E. Peierls and Allan H. Wilson, mentioned before in Chap.
 4. At the time, the German theoretical physicist Walter Schottky also helped to clarify the underlying physics.
 It is possible to vary the concentration of the mobile charge carriers over many orders of magnitude by means of doping, which makes the semiconductors so interesting for electronic applications.
-In contrast to the intrinsic semiconductors, the doped semiconductors are referred to as extrinsic semiconductors.
-Furthermore, the extrinsic semiconductors are denoted according to their kind of doping: Semiconductors doped with (negative) electrons from the donors are referred to as p-doped.
+In contrast to the intrinsic semiconductors, the doped semiconductors are referred to as extrinsic semiconductors doped with (negative) electrons from the donors are referred to as n-doped, and those doped with (positive) holes from the acceptors are referred to as p-doped.